jsuzanne/iot-device-emulator/README.md

-# IoT Device Emulator for Palo Alto SD-WAN
+# IoT Device Emulator for Palo Alto Prisma SD-WAN

 A Python-based IoT device emulator designed to test Palo Alto Networks SD-WAN and IoT Security features.
 Simulates realistic traffic from cameras, sensors, smart home devices, and more.